 - Where you have given your consent to process your personal information

 We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+Information is only held for as long as there is a legitimate reason to do so, information that is no longer required is destroyed in such a way that it cannot be reconstructed.
 If you wish to obtain an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 We may need to disclose your information to a third party as part of ongoing programme management and audit requirements.

 Additionally, as part of our remit to conduct due diligence we may also need to release information to progress governance checks for specific requirements, programmes, other parties (or projects.
 We will carry out this process lawfully, proportionately and securely).